DETAILED ACTION

 Regarding claims 3 and 4, it would have been prima facie obvious to incorporate a food-grade chemical binder or adhesive into the nonwoven network of Atchley, since chemical binders are known and routine in the art as taught by Atchley and Hernandez.
 One of ordinary skill in the art could have combined the nonwoven network of Atchley with the binders of Atchley or Hernandez according to known methods to predictably yield a network in which the structural fibers and tobacco material are entangled by a food-grade binder.
 One of ordinary skill in the art would have been motivated to perform chemical bonding to strengthen the nonwoven network.
 There would have had a reasonable expectation of success since Atchley teaches that chemical bonding can be used with any other technique of forming structural fibers and/or intermingling smokeless tobacco with the structural fibers and Hernandez teaches a method of contacting a carded nonwoven with additional ingredients such as a binder to form a tobacco-containing fabric.

-Regarding claim 14, the chemical binders taught by Atchley and Hernandez above in regards to claims 3-4, also read on a carrier medium.
+Regarding claim 14, the chemical binders taught by Atchley and Hernandez above in regards to claims 3 and 4, also read on a carrier medium.
 When a binder is incorporated into the final product, the final product comprises both binder and tobacco material, as “the substance held within the matrix”, wherein the binder reads on a “carrier medium” and the tobacco material reads on an “active agent”.
 The instant specification specifically defines wherein the binder and the carrier medium are the same (p.
 6, lines 15-16).

-Regarding claim 15, it would have been prima facie obvious to combine embodiments of Atchley by using a pharmaceutical such as nicotine to form the final smokeless product, since nicotine is a known and routine active to incorporate in the art as taught by Atchley.
+Regarding claim 15, it would have been prima facie obvious to combine embodiments of Atchley by incorporating a pharmaceutical such as nicotine in the final smokeless product, since nicotine is a known and routine active to incorporate in the art as taught by Atchley.
 One of ordinary skill in the art would have been motivated to do so in order to avoid the harmful effects of tobacco while maintaining its pharmacological effect.
 One of ordinary skill in the art would have had a reasonable expectation of success in doing so since Atchley teaches means for incorporating such extracts.

 Claim 1-5, 8-11, 14-16, and 18-19 are rejected under 35 U.S.C.
-103 as being unpatentable over Atchley, Tabor, and Hernandez, as applied to claims 1-4, 8-11, 14-16, and 18-19 above, and further in view of Franklin Adhesives & Polymers.
+103 as being unpatentable over Atchley, Hernandez, and Tabor as applied to claims 1-4, 8-11, 14-16, and 18-19 above, and further in view of Franklin Adhesives & Polymers.
 (2015).
 Duracet® 827 and 864 product data sheets, p.
 203-204, (PTO-892), hereinafter Franklin.

 As discussed above, Atchley teaches that after the smokeless tobacco and structural fibers are arranged during production, the web may need further mechanical, thermal, or chemical treatment in order to have the structural fibers form a network in which fibrous structures of the tobacco material are entangled (p.
 24, lines 1-5).
 Examples of chemical bonding include coating the fibers with a binder, such as a latex emulsions or solutions polymers.
 Additionally, adhesive materials in the form of beads or small random shapes can be intermingled with the network of structural fibers and activated with heat and/or pressure to bond the network into the tobacco-entangled fabric.
 Chemical bonding can be used with any other technique of forming structural fibers and/or intermingling smokeless tobacco with the structural fibers (p.
 32, lines 7-16).